5K Training Explained: What Is Zone 4 / Threshold?

 You’ll burn out quickly, lose endurance and increase injury risk.
 Keep it focused.

-Further Reading: Explore the Full 5K Zone Series
+Further Reading: the Full 5K Zone Series

 Keep building your knowledge with the rest of the 5K training zone guides: